ElazarK/content-docs/scripts/AlgosecGetNetworkObject.md

-Use this script to find network objects related to IP address.
+Finds network objects related to the IP address.
 ## Script Data
 ---